Dallas Fibroid Center Logo

 Uterine fibroids:

 These are growths that form in your uterine cavity or within the wall of your uterus.
-While they are not usually cancerous, they can cause symptoms like heavy and long periods, along with severe pelvic pain and more.
+While they are not usually cancerous, fibroid symptoms can include heavy and long periods, along with severe pelvic pain and more.

 Endometriosis: